dcarral/dotfiles/README.md

 Not surprisingly, in this repo you can find the _dotfiles_ containing preferences and settings for my own toolbox (mostly oriented to __web development__ tasks under a __Linux__ machine).

+It contains configuration files for:

+- Atom
+- Sublime Text 2
+- Git
+- Mercurial
+- ...

 ## My _dotfiles_!

 Besides my own needs, I keep sharing this repo's URL from time to time, specially to junior and/or new to the Linux world colleagues.